Kitzkatz/memoria/Readme.md

 Hardware:           4GB RAM, CPU-only
 ```

-The synthetic benchmark is primarily used for architectural regression testing, retrieval/ranking experiments, and performance analysis.
+The synthetic benchmark is primarily used for architectural regression testing, retrieval/ranking experiments, and performance analysis. **this is legacy results before stablizing retrieval.

 The LongMemEval adapter provides a separate evaluation path using a real-world conversational-memory benchmark.